dparedesi/Data-Science-with-R-book/docs/index.md

 colorlinks: yes
 urlcolor: blue
 geometry: "left=1.5in, right=1.5in, top=1.25in, bottom=1.25in"
-github-repo: rstudio/bookdown-demo
+github-repo: dparedesi/Data-Science-with-R-book
-description: "Theory and practice to enter the world of data analysis and predictions with R, by Daniel Paredes"
+description: "A comprehensive guide to data science using R, covering fundamentals, visualization, statistics, machine learning with tidymodels, and generative AI integration.
+Second Edition by Daniel Paredes."
 always_allow_html: yes
 graphics: yes
 output: